melvinquick/scramble-generator/.github/CONTRIBUTING.md

 #### Do you intend to add a new feature or change an existing one?

-- Suggest your change in the [Official Scramble Generator Discord](https://discord.gg/urfh2EMQNG) and start writing code.
+- Suggest your change in the [Official Scramble Generator Discord](https://discord.gg/urfh2EMQNG) and gauge interest based on feedback you receive.

+- If the feedback in the Discord is positive, please [open a new feature request](https://github.com/melvinquick/scramble-generator/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=).

+- If you want to try your hand at implementing the feature, [open a pull request](https://github.com/melvinquick/scramble-generator/compare) once you have a working and tested version.

 #### Do you have questions about the source code?